Upgrade Microsoft Access with a VB6 Front-End

-The system will presumably consist of VB6 code, data grid software and reporting software.
-Even if the system has been expertly written in well documented modules, it will be a nightmare to support and to enhance.
+The Application will presumably consist of VB6 code, data grid software and reporting software.
+Even if the Application has been expertly written in well documented modules, it will be a nightmare to support and to enhance.

 Supporting legacy software is a "lose-lose" situation:

-- You will have difficulty finding a programmer to maintain the system
+- You will have difficulty finding a programmer to maintain the Application

 - There will be little or no support from previous third-party software suppliers

 - The obsolete Data and DBGrid controls will need to be upgraded to the ADODC and DataGrid controls, in order to handle the ACCDB database